jedimatt42/9900dis/README.md

 # Running

+## From binary release

+unzip the release archive for your platform.
+It will contain a single executable file named `9900dis` or `9900dis.exe`

+Run it, such as: `9900dis.exe --help`

+## From Source

 1. Install pipenv and python3

 This varies by platform, so you'll have to use your favorite search engine.